-Hreflang Implementation: The 8 Biggest Misconceptions
+Hreflang Implementation: The 10 Biggest SEO Misconceptions

 <link rel=”alternate” hreflang=”es-cl” href=”https://www.mysite.com/latam-es/index.html”/>

-Misconception 5: To Save Lines of Code Add Multiple Codes to the Hreflang= Syntax
+Misconception 6: To Save Lines of Code, Add Multiple Codes To The Hreflang=Syntax

+I have seen this a few times especially in hreflang tags added to pages.

-I saw this interesting application for the first time this week.
-The site owner told me the SEO provider who implemented it was told by Google they can cut down on the number of XML sitemap entries by adding multiple country and language codes to the syntax.
+The site owner told me that the SEO pro who implemented it was told by Google they could cut down on the number of XML site map entries or lines of code by adding multiple country and language codes to the syntax.

 <xhtml:link rel=”alternate” hreflang=”es-ES;fr;fr-BE;fr-CH;pt;it;it-CH;de-CH;de-AT;de;en-GB;en;en-IE”